-Injection molding is commonly used thermoplastic (ABS, PC, PE, PS, Nylon) manufacturing process to achieve high production rate.
+Injection molding is a plastic manufacturing process to achieve high production rate.

-During injection moulding molten thermoplastic is injected into a mold and a high pressure is applied.
-Desired Plastic shape is achieved inside the mold.
-After solidification of molten plastic, finished part it is injected out of mold.
+During injection moulding molten thermoplastic is injected into a mold and high pressure is applied.
+As a result desired plastic shape is achieved inside the mold.
+After solidification of molten plastic, the finished part is injected out of mold.

 What is insert / over-moulding?

-If material selection is done properly, the over moulded parts will form a strong bond with the plastic.
+Material selection is very important to achieve strong bonding between over molded parts.
 Primers and adhesives are also used to increase the bonding strength.

-What are the advantages of plastics over metals?
+What are the advantages of plastics compared to metals?

 - Lighter weight and improved ease of use.

-- Reduced manufacturing costs for high production rate.
+- Low manufacturing costs for high production rate.

 - Increased corrosion resistance